 ChainRouter.
 A chain router contains a chain of other

 routers and executes them in a given order to find a match.

 Using a database to store the routes makes it also possible to reference other documents from the route.
 This means that a route can have a Content object.

-You'll learn more about the router in the next chapter of the Quick Tour.
+You'll learn more about the router further in the Quick Tour.

 When a Route matches, a Controller is executed.
 This Controller normally just gets the Content object from the Route and renders it.
 Because it is almost always the same, the CMF uses a generic Controller which it will execute.
 This can be overriden by setting a specific controller for a Route or Content object.

 Now you know the request flow, you can start adding a new page.
 In the Symfony

 CMF Standard Edition, the data is stored in data files, which are loaded when

 doctrine:phpcr:fixtures:load command.
 To add a new page, you

 just need to edit such a data file, which is located in the